Vaishnavikv2/Python-ANPR/README.md

-# 🚗 Automatic Number Plate Recognition (ANPR) using Python
+# 🚗 Automatic Number Plate Recognition (ANPR) using Python, OpenCV, and EasyOCR

 ## 📌 Overview
 This project implements **Automatic Number Plate Recognition (ANPR)** using OpenCV and EasyOCR in Python.
 It detects and extracts vehicle number plates from images, making it useful for **traffic monitoring, toll collection, and security applications**.